-The following table presents closing prices for ETP common units and shares of Sunoco common stock on (i) April 27, 2012, the last trading day before the public announcement of the execution of the merger agreement and (ii) July 26, 2012, the last practicable trading day before the date of this document.
-This table also presents the equivalent market value per share of Sunoco common stock on April 27, 2012 and July 26, 2012.
-The equivalent market value per share of Sunoco common units on those dates by, (i) in the case of the standard mix of consideration, the exchange ratio of 0.5245 of an ETP common units, which is the number of ETP common units into which each Sunoco share subject to the unit election would be converted assuming no proration.
+The following table presents closing prices for ETP common units and shares of Sunoco common stock on (i) April 27, 2012, the last trading day before the public announcement of the execution of the merger agreement and (ii) June 21, 2012, the last practicable trading day before the date of this document.
+This table also presents the equivalent market value per share of Sunoco common stock on April 27, 2012 and June 21, 2012.
+The equivalent market value per share of Sunoco common stock on April 27, 2012 and June 21, 2012.
+The equivalent market value per share of Sunoco common stock on April 27, 2012 and June 21, 2012.
+The equivalent market value per share of standard mix of consideration, the exchange ratio of 0.5245 of an ETP common unit and adding \$25.00, which represents the cash portion of the standard mix of consideration, and (ii) in the case of a unit election, 1.0490 ETP common units, which is the number of ETP common units into which each Sunoco share subject to the unit election would be converted assuming no proration.